Promoted to League Two 2019

 In 1947 the club seems to have severed its relationship with the mission and became Salford Central FC.
 For the next 16 years they played in various minor local leagues before stepping up to the Manchester League in 1963.
 Now known as Salford Amateurs, the "Ammies," the team had a very successful spell in the '70s, winning the Lancashire Amateur Cup in 1973, 1975 and 1977 and the Manchester Premier Cup in 1978 and 1979.

-According to the unofficial redammies.club, the lion rampant was chosen as the club badge at some stage but as no photographs or memorabilia from the club's early years have so far come to light, HFK cannot verify this.
-The lettering, "SAFC" suggests this may have been introduced in or after 1963.
+According to the unofficial redammies.club, the lion rampant was chosen as the club badge at some stage and this appeared on the team shirts in 1963.

 In 1980 the club merged with Anson Villa who had finished bottom of the Cheshire County League Second Division and became Salford FC.
 The move up to regional competition was attractive but the dilapidated state of Salford's ground, Moor Lane, was a barrier that had to be overcome first.
 The pitch was in very poor condition while their main stand was derelict.
 Thanks to the efforts of the players and committee Moor Lane was brought up to standard and Salford were accepted into the Cheshire County League in 1980.
 Two years later this competition merged with the Lancashire Combination to form the regional North West Counties League (NWCL) as part of the process of forming a non-league pyramid that would ultimately provide a pathway for successful clubs to get into the Football League.
 A new crest was worn by the team in 1984-85 (at least) but a different version appeared on match programmes in 1989.